‘We understood no help was coming’: A Odisha medical student’s hellish escape from Ukraine

 Basant Kumar Nayak works as a cameraperson with a television channel in Odisha.
 On the night of March 8, he was at the Bhubaneswar airport, where 33 students from the state, who had fled the war in Ukraine, were expected to arrive.

-A swarm of media crews were positioned outside the arrival gate.
+A swarm of media crews was positioned outside the arrival gate.
 But Nayak stood away from them, with his wife and five other relatives, one of whom held a box of sweets.

 Around 11 pm, Nayak spotted a young, lanky man, dressed in a black jacket and white sneakers, hair tied back in a bun, walking out of the gate.
 He looked exhausted.